 Maine's Keeping All Students Safe Act

-The Maine Coalition Against Restraint and Seclusion (CARS) is calling for your support of LD 1373, Maine's Keeping All Students Safe Act!!!
+The Maine Coalition Against Restraint and Seclusion (CARS) is calling for your comments on LD 1373, Maine's Keeping All Students Safe Act!!!

-You can support this important legislation by providing written or live testimony, engaging with your local legislators, and by sharing this with everyone you know!!!
+You can voice your opinion on this legislation by providing written or live testimony, engaging with your local legislators, and spread the word by sharing this with everyone you know!!!
 You can find the legislative information on this bill by clicking here.

 - Outlaw the use of seclusion and strengthen the limits on the use of physical restraint, protecting our most vulnerable students and creating a system of accountability.